swiftlang/swift-evolution/proposals/testing/NNNN-image-attachments-in-swift-testing-windows.md

   `var attachableIWICBitmapSource: IWICBitmapSource { get throws }`) as it would be able to participate in Swift's automatic reference counting.

+  The Swift team is tracking COM interop with [swiftlang/swift#84056](https://github.com/swiftlang/swift/issues/84056).

 - Adding support for managed (.NET or C#) image types.
 Support for managed types on Windows would first require a new Swift/.NET or Swift/C# interop feature and is therefore beyond the scope of this proposal.

+- Adding support for WinRT image types.
+WinRT is a thin wrapper around COM and has C++ and .NET projections, neither of which are readily accessible from Swift.
+It may be possible to add support for WinRT image types if COM interop is implemented.

 - Adding support for other platforms.
 See [ST-0014](https://github.com/swiftlang/swift-evolution/blob/main/proposals/testing/0014-image-attachments-in-swift-testing-apple-platforms.md#future-directions) for further discussion about supporting additional platforms.